 My Method for Vietnamese-Style Noodle Salad

 For four to six portions, I start with about 12 oz dried rice vermicelli (rice noodles).
-Place the noodles in a heatproof bowl.
-Heat a kettle of water until it steams–no need to wait for a full boil.
-Pour the hot water over the noodles and let them soak for 15 minutes, or until they’re softened to your liking.
-Drain, rinse with cold water, and set aside.
+Cook the noodles as directed on the package—some brands call for soaking in hot water, while others require boiling for a few minutes.
+Drain the noodles, rinse with cold water, and set aside.

 Meanwhile, prepare the dressing.
 Zest and juice 2 limes into a measuring cup.
 Add 1/4 cup fish sauce and 2 tsp granulated or superfine sugar.
 If you like spicy, add something spicy–a minced Thai bird chile, a tablespoon or two of sambal oelek, or a teaspoon or two of Korean hot pepper flakes.
 Whisk it all together, then taste and adjust the proportions of everything to your liking.